Neville Lewis

-Alfred Neville Lewis (1895 - 1972) was a South African artist.
+Alfred Neville Lewis (1895 - 1972) was a South African artist known for portrait and still life painting.
 He was born in Cape Town, Cape Colony, and educated there and, later, at the Slade School of Art in London.

+Early life and education

+Lewis was born in Cape Town, Cape Colony, and educated there and, later moved to England in 1912.
+He was first taught by Stanhope Forbes in the artistic colony of Newlyn, Cornwall and later formally trained at Slade School of Art in London.

 His father was the Reverend A. J. S. Lewis, who was Mayor of Cape Town, and on 4 October 1929, officially opened the Table Mountain Aerial Cableway.

-Biography

-Born 1895, Neville married Theo Townshend a fellow student.
-He became a member of the New English Art Club in 1920.
-When his marriage broke up in 1922 his two sons Tom and David went to Cape Town where they were raised by their grandparents and his daughter Catherine stayed with his ex-wife.
+Career

-He served in World War I in France, Belgium, and Italy.

-During World War II he carried on producing portraits in oil.
+Neville served in World War I in France, Belgium, and Italy.During World War II he carried on producing portraits in oil.
 He frequently painted and drew black South Africans.
-Lewis painted three portraits of Field Marshal Bernard Law Montgomery.
+He painted three portraits of Field Marshal Bernard Law Montgomery.
 He also painted several persons actively involved in the war effort ranging from a member of the South African Native Military Corps to a nurse.
 Several of these images were used for postage stamps during the war.

+The painting Portrait of Albert van der Sandt Centlivres by Neville was burned by demonstrators during the Rhodes Must Fall upheaval at the University of Cape Town in February 2016.His work is held in the South Africa National Gallery, Cape Town, Johannesburg Gallery, Durban Art Gallery and in Britain, the National Gallery, Tate, Imperial War Museum and also various European galleries, such as the Gallery of Modern Art in Madrid.